Causes of World War II: Legacies of World War I

 The conditions generated bitter resentment towards the war's victors, who had promised the Germans that US President Woodrow Wilson's Fourteen Points would be a guideline for peace; but the Americans had played only a minor role in the war, and Wilson could not convince the Allies to agree to adopt his Fourteen Points.
 Many Germans felt that the German government had agreed to an armistice based on that understanding, and others felt that the German Revolution of 1918–1919 had been orchestrated by the "November criminals", who later assumed office in the new Weimar Republic.
+The Italians felt betrayed by the Allies who, despite promising them the Italian-inhabited lands of Fiume and Dalmatia in the Treaty of London, ended up giving those lands to the newly-created Yugoslavia instead.
 The Japanese also started to express resentment against Western Europe for how they were treated during the negotiations of the Treaty of Versailles.
 The Japanese proposition to discuss the issue of racial equality was not put in the final draft because of many other Allies, and the Japanese participation in the war caused little reward for the country.
 The war's economic and psychological legacies persisted well into the Interwar period.

-Failure of League of Nations
+Failure of the League of Nations

 The League of Nations was an international peacekeeping organization founded in 1919 with the explicit goal of preventing future wars.
 The League's methods included disarmament, collective security, the settlement of disputes between countries by negotiations and diplomacy and the improvement of global welfare.
 The diplomatic philosophy behind the League represented a fundamental shift in thought from the preceding century.
 The old philosophy of "concert of nations", which grew out of the Congress of Vienna (1815), saw Europe as a shifting map of alliances among nation-states, which created a balance of power that was maintained by strong armies and secret agreements.
 Under the new philosophy, the League would act as a government of governments, with the role of settling disputes between individual nations in an open and legalist forum.
 Despite Wilson's advocacy, the United States never joined the League of Nations.

 The League lacked an armed force of its own and so depended on member nations to enforce its resolutions, uphold economic sanctions that the League ordered or provide an army when needed for the League to use.
 However, individual governments were often very reluctant to do so.
-After numerous notable successes and some early failures in the 1920s, the League ultimately proved incapable of preventing aggression by the Axis Powers in the 1930s.
+After numerous notable successes and some early failures in the 1920s, the League ultimately proved incapable of preventing aggression by the Axis powers in the 1930s.
 The reliance upon unanimous decisions, the lack of an independent body of armed forces and the continued self-interest of its leading members meant that the failure was arguably inevitable.